How to use ropes, mooring lines and moor a boat

 - In the middle of the navigation channel

-Once you have decided that the place where you are mooring is safe and correct and that the boat is correctly in position, you have to fix your mooring lines.
+Once you have decided that your mooring is safe, you'll have to fix your mooring lines.

 Standard mooring